-$\bigvee \mathfrak{B}$ or $\mathfrak{B} \land$: Press or touch the fan controls on the center stack or the climate control display to increase or decrease the fan speed.
-Press and hold the controls to adjust speed more quickly.
+V € ↑: Press the fan control buttons or the climate display fan control to increase or decrease the fan speed.
+Press and hold the buttons or the climate display control to adjust the speed more quickly.
 The fan speed setting displays.
 Pressing either button cancels automatic fan control and the fan can be controlled manually.
 Press AUTO to return to automatic operation.
-To turn off the fan and climate control system, press and hold the fan down button on the center stack or the climate control display until it is off.
+To turn off the fan and climate control system, press and hold the fan down button or climate display fan control until it is off.

-Air Delivery Mode Control : Touch the air delivery mode on the climate control display to change the direction of the airflow.
-The selected air delivery mode control is lit.
-Pressing any of the air delivery controls cancels automatic air delivery control and the direction of the airflow can be controlled manually.
+Air Delivery Mode Control: When the climate information is displayed, touch the desired air delivery mode on the display to change the direction of the airflow.
+The selected air delivery mode button is lit.
+Touching any of the air delivery modes cancels automatic air delivery control and the direction of the airflow can be controlled manually.
 Press AUTO to return to automatic operation.